magenta-aps/mox/doc/user/api-overview.rst

         }
     }

-Alternatively, use a :ref:`OverwriteOperation` to replace the entire object, including all ``Virkning``-periods.
+Alternatively, use a :ref:`ImportOperation` to replace the entire object, including all ``virkning``-periods.

 For the logic of merging see :ref:`API-merging`.
 To issue a patch that delete part of an object see :ref:`DeleteAttr`.

 Known as a ``Ret`` operation in `the specification <Generelle egenskaber for services på sags- og dokumentområdet>`_.